-The contractor shall be responsible for providing at least sixty percent (60%) of enrollment with housing units of mixed types including augmented board and care, congregate and supervised living, S.R.O, shelter and independent living.
+The contractor shall be responsible for providing enrollment with housing units of mixed types including augmented board and care, dormitory, congregate and supervised living, Single Room Occupancy (SRO), shelter and independent living.
 Each type of housing unit shall provide a specific set of community living experiences, shall be supervised at rates determined by the individual's needs, and shall be financially subsidized at predetermined rates appropriate to the individual's needs and abilities.
-The contractor is responsible for locating niche placements, negotiating rates, paying supplemental costs over and above the consumer's ability to pay, and ensuring that consumers meet their financial obligations.
+The contractor is responsible for locating niche placements, negotiating rates, paying supplemental costs over and above the client's ability to pay, and ensuring that clients meet their financial obligations.
 The living experiences and housing goals could include the following: